Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 2. `"PARIS PARIS PARIS PARIS PARIS PARIS PARIS "` at 7WPM should take one minute.
 3. `"PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS "` at 12WPM should take one minute.
 4. `"PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS PARIS "` at 21WPM should take one minute.
 5. Run the above tests at a faster speed and adjust the expected time accordingly to complete the tests in less time.
 For example, "PARIS PARIS PARIS " at 9WPM should take 20 seconds.
-This is because we can multiply the speed by three and divide the time by three.
+This is because we can multiply the speed by three and divide the expected time by three.

 These tests also ensure the program uses the correct timing for rests between dots and dashes, letters, and words.